bpeck81/dep_postgres/README.md

 - Table definitions aren't stored.
 You can save dependencies on a table, but tables won't be restored.
 - There's no way to restore your cache, so be careful when unsaving!
 - I'm new to postgres, so there may be issues I'm unaware of.
 I made these because it wasn't fun building a data model having to drop things constantly.
-- I made this for how I use postgres, I'm sure there are a lot of additions that can be made so feel free to contribute!
+- I'm sure there are a lot of additions that can be made so feel free to contribute!

 ### Star me: